LEO (website): Polish-German

 In 2013, a Polish-German dictionary was started which contains over 74,000 entries by November 2019 and receives almost 80,000 queries every weekday.

 History

-The site grew out of a network of FTP software and archived data which was put together by students at Munich University of Technology and Ludwig Maximilian University of Munich even before HTML and HTTP existed.
-The original aim was to create a single, huge archive by linking up archives run by the different research groups (hence its name LEO – Link Everything Online.
-The archive was sorted thematically and the different sections organised and kept up to date by archivists.
+The site grew out of a network of FTP software and archived data which was put together by students at the Technical University of Munich and LMU Munich even before HTML and HTTP existed.
+The original aim was to create a single, huge archive by linking up archives run by the different research groups (hence its name LEO – Link Everything Online).
+The archive was sorted thematically, and the different sections organised and kept up to date by archivists.

 When the World Wide Web came into common use, HTTP access to the archive was at first added as an alternative to FTP.
 Students developed various services in their free time, in particular the dictionaries.
 Some services have been dropped in the course of the spin out.